electron/forge/README.md

 :building_construction:

 The `master` branch is a rewrite of Electron Forge that will eventually be the 6.x series.
-If you are looking for the 5.x series (the version currently published to NPM), please view the [5.x branch](https://github.com/electron-userland/electron-forge/tree/5.x).
+If you are looking for the 5.x series (the version currently published to NPM under `electron-forge`), please view the [5.x branch](https://github.com/electron-userland/electron-forge/tree/5.x).

 ----